 McCarty - McLaughlin Engagement Leslie and Michael McLaughlin announce the engagement of their son Matt McLaughlin to Kelly McCarty.
 Kelly is the daughter of Dave and Patty McCarty of Raleigh, N.C.
 Kelly is related by marriage to Alan and Gwen Turnbull of Ridge Road.
 Matt and Kelly are planning a fall 2012 wedding in Greenbelt.
-Matt and Kelly were introduced by Kelly's cousin, Danielle Pedersen, during the summer of 2008.
-Danielle was a counselor at the Greenbelt Recreation Department Creative Kids Camp.
-Kelly was in Washington for a summer internship and also became the dance instructor for Creative Kids Camp.
-At the time, Matt was the Camp Encore Manager.
+Matt and Kelly were introduced by Kelly's cousin, Danielle Ped-

 Fall came and they continued a long distance relationship as Kelly headed back to Elon University for her senior year and Matt headed off to Arizona State University (ASU) to begin his masters of fine arts in printmaking.
 The following year brought Kelly's graduation with a BA in international studies and Spanish and a move to Arizona to begin her masters in human rights and social justice at ASU.
 Kelly successfully completed her master's degree this past May and moved to the Washington area to begin work at WOLA (Washington Office on Latin America).
 Matt successfully defended his graduate thesis on November 21 and had his thesis gallery opening on November 22.
 He is moving back to the Washington area in December and will begin teaching a masters level class at the Corcoran School of Art in January.

-Belair Mansion Holds Kids Holiday Party

-Saturday, December 3 is "KinderKristmas" at Belair Mansion in Bowie.
+Belair Mansion Holds Kids Holiday Party Saturday, December 3 is "KinderKristmas" at Belair Mansion in Bowie.
 From 10 a.m. to 12:30 p.m. visit with Mr. and Mrs. Claus and enjoy tours and crafts.
 Open free to youngsters age 3 to 10.
 Donations to the Bowie Food Pantry are requested.

-Paint Branch Unitarian Universalist Church

-3215 Powder Mill Road, Adelphi
+Free Holiday Tours At Belair Mansion On Sunday, December 4 from 4 to 7 p.m.
+"Twilight Tours of Belair by Candlelight" will be offered at Belair Mansion in Bowie.
+Enjoy holiday decorations of the past, music of Bedlam and cider in the kitchen.
+The tour is free; donations to Bowie Food Pantry are requested.
+Paint Branch Unitarian Universalist Church 3215 Powder Mill Road, Adelphi Phone: 301-937-3666

-Welcomes you to our open, nurturing community

-December 4, 10 a.m.
+Welcomes you to our open, nurturing community December 4, 10 a.m.

-Choir Holiday Festival

-ST. HUGH OF GRENOBLE CATHOLIC CHURCH

-135 Crescent Road, Greenbelt, MD 20770
+Choir Holiday Festival ST. HUGH OF GRENOBLE CATHOLIC CHURCH 135 Crescent Road, Greenbelt, MD 20770 301-474-4322

-301-474-4322

-Mass Schedule: